arm358/BoatBuddy/Tide Scraping Script/README.txt

 It will also ask for your date range (feel free to give it 5+ years of data!).
 It will pull the tide data from NOAA's publicly available API.
-The data will be saved as a .csv in this directory (./Tide Scraping Script/) to be then uploaded to teh customize screen.
+The data will be saved as a .csv in this directory (./Tide Scraping Script/) which you can upload later to the customize screen.